nikhilhegde13/drone/README.md

 # drone
 Welcome to the Drone registration website.
+To tackle the uprising problem faced by the drones.
-Let's make a world a better place
+Let's make a world a better place.